 Minimum days are scheduled throughout the year.
 Please refer to the school calendar.
 It has all minimum days identified and a reminder notice will be provided the week before.
-Minimum days begin at 8:00 a.m.
+Refer to the Bell Schedules above for specific times for each site.